Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 **Midpoint postulate**: a segment has exactly one midpoint.

 (Fórmula del punto medio)
-**Midpoint formula**: a formula to calculate the midpoint from two points.
+**Midpoint formula**: a formula to calculate the midpoint from two points, which can be the endpoints of a segment.

 > Midpoint formula
 >